LizzieAugarde/NCPES_linkage/README.md

 For certain tumours a more stringent rule in terms of time between diagnosis and discharge is necessary given the large variance across this group.
 These cases are considered a match if the time between diagnosis and discharge was within the mean time frame for the most relevant tumour.
 So for instance, the average length of time between diagnosis and discharge among matched breast cancer patients was 546 days in 2010 (considering just the positive time interval values).
 Therefore, cases that were coded ‘C50’ in CPES and ‘D05’ in the AT_TUMOUR_ENGLAND, and vice-versa, with a time difference from diagnosis and discharge date between -30 days and 546 days were considered a related match and flagged.
 This flag variable is called ‘FLAG_RELATED_MATCH’ and this process is applied in 5_non_matched.R.

 The same applies to colorectal tumours, but these are grouped together before the mean difference between diagnosis and discharge is identified, also in 5_non_matched.R.

+For U16 respondents, the adult means are used, as there are no patients with some tumours.